rwr-community-dev/HB1/README.md

 # Rebalancing proposals:
 * Improve rwm reload speed: anim speed 0.3->0.33 (the original was 0.4, so we are only boosting by a third)
-* Modify flame projectile blasts to not affect allies (for consistency with dlc) <-- including kulakov firenade
+* Modify flame projectile blasts (including kulakov firenade) to only hurt enemies (for consistency with dlc)
 * Kulakov flame duration, radius and reload speed increase (as too many players complain about it)
 * RPD sound remake and rebalancing
 * Welding torch idea and scripts are from Unit G17; Square edited the scripts and KFredfox did other work